wgonz94/Train-Scheduler-/README.md

 Why the project is useful?

--This project is useful because it applies the principles of moment.js, Firebase, event.preventDefault();, and a database. this assignment dynamically creates rows with information from the user input.
+-This project is useful because it applies the principles of moment.js, Firebase, event.preventDefault();, and a database.
+This assignment dynamically creates rows with information from the user input.